-In this series of articles, I write about the introduction of brown and rainbow trout to New Zealand waters, their distribution and life cyles, then the different lifestyles 'chosen' by adult rainbows and browns, and the fishing opportunities this creates.
+In this series of articles, I cover the introduction of brown and rainbow trout to New Zealand waters, their distribution and life cyles, then the different lifestyles 'chosen' by adult rainbows and browns, and the fishing opportunities this creates.

 There are two main types of backcountry streams and rivers in New Zealand: those that flow through tussock-covered high country plains or open valleys, and those flowing through steep sided valleys and gorges of natural bush, deep within mountain ranges.

-I explain the approaches and techniques that have worked for me, after many seasons of trial and error fishing New Zealand’s beautiful but unforgiving backcountry rivers.
+I explain the approaches and techniques that work for me, after many seasons of trial and error fishing New Zealand’s beautiful but unforgiving backcountry rivers.

 In the last 3-4 years I've become hooked on Spey fishing and effective gear choices for New Zealand waters, which I've devoted a whole section to, see 'Trout Spey' above.

 My favourite time to fish the backcountry is during the cicada season.
 In summer I'll be posting an article about this exciting fishing phenomenon, then soon after that, 'Fishing Steelhead on the mighty Tongariro'.